Extraterrestrial life: Context

-There is an area around a star, the circumstellar habitable zone or "Goldilocks zone", wherein water may be at the right temperature to exist in liquid form at a planetary surface.
-This area is neither too close to the star, where water would become steam, nor too far away, where water would be frozen as ice.
-However, although useful as an approximation, planetary habitability is complex and defined by several factors.
-Being in the habitable zone is not enough for a planet to be habitable, not even to actually have such liquid water.
+In the circumstellar habitable zone or "Goldilocks zone" around a star, water may be at the right temperature to exist in liquid form at a planetary surface.
+This area is neither too close to the star, where water would be heated to steam, nor too far away, where water would be frozen to ice.
+However, planetary habitability is also defined by several additional factors.
+Being in the habitable zone is not enough to guarantee a planet is habitable, or that it even contains liquid water.
 Venus is located in the solar system's habitable zone, but does not have liquid water because of the conditions of its atmosphere.
+In contrast, the planetary mass moon Europa that is beyond the habitable zone likely contains liquid water under its frozen surface; heat from tidal flexing likely causes the subsurface ocean to remain liquid.
 Jovian planets or gas giants are not considered habitable even if they orbit close enough to their stars as hot Jupiters, due to crushing atmospheric pressures.
 The actual distances for the habitable zones vary according to the type of star, and even the solar activity of each specific star influences the local habitability.
 The type of star also defines the time the habitable zone will exist, as its presence and limits will change along with the star's stellar evolution.

 The Big Bang occurred 13.8 billion years ago, the Solar System was formed 4.6 billion years ago, and the first hominids appeared 6 million years ago.
 Life on other planets may have started, evolved, given birth to extraterrestrial intelligences, and perhaps even faced a planetary extinction event millions or billions of years ago.
 When considered from a cosmic perspective, the brief times of existence of Earth's species may suggest that extraterrestrial life may be equally fleeting under such a scale.

 During a period of about 7 million years, from about 10 to 17 million years after the Big Bang, the background temperature was between 373 and 273 K, allowing the possibility of liquid water if any planets existed.
 Avi Loeb (2014) speculated that primitive life might in principle have appeared during this window, which he called "the Habitable Epoch of the Early Universe".

-Life on Earth is quite ubiquitous across the planet and has adapted over time to almost all the available environments in it, extremophiles and the deep biosphere thrive at even the most hostile ones.
+Life on Earth is ubiquitous across the planet and has adapted to almost all available environments; extremophiles and the deep biosphere thrive at even the most hostile ones.
 As a result, it is inferred that life in other celestial bodies may be equally adaptive.
 However, the origin of life is unrelated to its ease of adaptation and may have stricter requirements.
 A celestial body may not have any life on it, even if it were habitable.